ensariskin/Zero-RISC-V/digital/modules/common/README.md

 ## Design Philosophy

 The common components follow these principles:
+- Modern SystemVerilog architecture with improved typing
-- Parameterizable designs for flexibility
+- Parameterizable designs for maximum flexibility
+- Standardized naming conventions throughout all components
 - Reusable modules to reduce code duplication
-- Well-defined interfaces for easy integration
+- Well-defined interfaces with explicit port declarations
 - Optimized for specific use cases where needed
-- Consistent timescale (`100 ps / 1 ps`) for reliable simulation behavior
+- Consistent use of SystemVerilog `logic` type for better type safety
 - Thoroughly verified individual components
+- Comprehensive commenting for improved maintainability